nopnopwei/RubricPortrait/README.md

 ## General Workflow

-The script is executable inside `rubric.ipynb` and can be easily executed by simply run the two code cells after replacing the `img_path`, `pixel_size` and `show_steps` in the second code cell.
+The script is executable inside `rubric.ipynb` and can easily be executed by simply running the two code cells after replacing the `img_path`, `pixel_size` and `show_steps` in the second code cell.
 In addition, please note that the script will only work on `.PNG` files, and that the smaller `pixel_size` will mean better portrait quality, but at the same time, require more cubes to build the portrait.

 ![](/img/ex2.png)